 Next we will try the Padre Azul Añejo

 The minimum maturing period for the category Añejo is 12 months.
-We give our Padre Azul Añejo more time to unfold its full flavour: for a period of 18 months it matures in hand-selected oak bourbon barrels.
+We give our Padre Azul Añejo more time to unfold its full flavor: for a period of 18 months it matures in hand-selected bourbon oak barrels.
 Good things take time to ripen!

 Once more, we swirl a slug in our tasting glass, close our eyes and smell attentively.
 Which notes do you detect?

 David Rios is impressed:more caramelised notes, dried fruits, reminds of coffee and chocolate